Abstract

 kernel.EventNotification += receive_notification;

 Now we’ve subscribed a method to the event that will be called as it is fired.
 Whops, that doesn’t work!
 This is because as the method is subscribed to the event in the kernel class, it is also called from the thread the kernel runs on.
 This is not the thread the text box is managed on.
 Fortunately, the .NET framework provides us a good workaround.
-We rewrite thereceive_notification method as follows:
+We rewrite the

 {